Key Takeaways

 The tools you need to manage your crew and protect your bottom line.

 If a platform is missing even one of these features, it usually creates extra work somewhere else.
-And in contracting, extra work almost always ends up landing on the office team at the worst possible time: payroll day.
+And, in the trades, extra work almost always ends up landing on the office team at the worst possible time: the day payroll is due.

 My advice: start with a tool that makes clock-ins and GPS stamping dead simple.
 Once the field data is clean, everything else becomes easier to fix and automate.